dxx/react-ssr/README.md

 ## React SSR

 This is a react ssr demo.
-It base on react16.x and webpack3.x
+It base on react16.x and webpack4.x

-> For webpack4.x see [here](https://github.com/code-mcx/react-ssr)

 Feture: